autonomys/auto-portal/apps/indexers/staking/README.md

-# Autonomys Astral Explorer Staking
+# Auto Portal Staking Indexer

-The Autonomys Astral Explorer Staking is a specialized SubQuery project that indexes all staking-related events on the Autonomys Network.
-This project is designed to support the staking functionality for the Astral Explorer, providing real-time data on user staking activities and rewards.
+The Auto Portal Staking Indexer is a specialized SubQuery project that indexes all staking-related events on the Autonomys Network.
+This project is designed to support the staking functionality for the Auto Portal, providing real-time data on user staking activities and rewards.

 ## Overview

-This SubQuery project is tailored specifically for the Autonomys Astral Explorer, focusing on:
+This SubQuery project is tailored specifically for the Auto Portal, focusing on:

 1. Indexing all staking events using the staking pallet
 2. Capturing system remarks for additional staking actions